Tulip-Dev/tulip/doc/user/workspace.rst

 FAQ
 ---

 The Node-Link Diagram being one of the mostly used view, it is also the one we are asked the more about.
-We will list here some of the more frequently asked questions in order to allow you to maybe find a direct answer to your problem.
+We list here some of the more frequently asked questions in order to allow you to maybe find a direct answer to your problem.

 **Labels**